aurelia/aurelia/docs/user-docs/router-lite/viewports.md

 # Viewports

-The `<au-viewport>` element, or commonly referred to as viewport (not to confuse with `viewport` `meta`), is the "outlet", where the router-lite attaches/loads the components.
+The `<au-viewport>` element, or commonly referred to as viewport (not to confuse with [`viewport` meta tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag)), is the "outlet", where the router-lite attaches/loads the components.
 For a basic example of viewport, please refer the ["Getting started"-tutorial](./getting-started.md).
 Most of the examples in the preceding sections show the usage of only a single viewport.
 However, you can use multiple viewports with the sibling viewports and hierarchical routing.